bmwiedemann/cpython/Doc/library/os.rst

    This function can support :ref:`paths relative to directory descriptors
    <dir_fd>` with the *dir_fd* parameter.

-   .. audit-event:: open path,mode,flags os.open
+   .. audit-event:: open file,mode,flags os.open

    .. versionchanged:: 3.4
       The new file descriptor is now non-inheritable.